DanParkinson/project-4-django/AGILE.md

 The navbar has been set up with links to the homepage, make a reservation, about us and menu.
 Now for the social media icons to be linked to social accounts.

+unique index or unique key psotgres

+table option.
+call to databse for tht given day for reservation. this will be list of items then convert to dictionary for time and availability.

+## phase 5

+This will be about user authentication using django AllAuth.

+## Phase 6

+Users can delete or edit reservations

+## Phase 7

+Admin overview of reservations

+## Phase 8

+Link reservtions to a Seating plan arrangement to stop people double booking.

+## Phase 9

+Create an interactive view for user bookings to show only available bookings.

+## Phase 10

+Style pages